mahes-a/StagingBuild/README.md

 - Azure Bot's Teams channel is enabled and deployed in Teams app.

-- The Teams channel Bot makes HTTP Post requests with user prompt history to the Azure Machine learning real-time inference endopints
+- The Teams channel Bot makes HTTP Post requests with user prompt history to the Azure Machine learning real-time inference endpoints

-- Azure Machine learning real-time inference endopints hosts the Llama-2-7b-chat model with built in Azure AI Content Safety monitoring
+- Azure Machine learning real-time inference endpoints hosts the Llama-2-7b-chat model with built in Azure AI Content Safety monitoring

 - The User prompts are monitored , validated and filtered by  Azure AI Content Safety resource

 - Safe Prompts are sent to Llama-2-7b-chat model and response from Llama-2-7b-chat model is also monitored and validated by the Azure AI Content Safety resource

-- Safe Responses are sent back to Azure Bot via the Azure Machine learning real-time inference endopints
+- Safe Responses are sent back to Azure Bot via the Azure Machine learning real-time inference endpoints

 ## Steps

 *As noted in the Prerequisites sections Deploying Llama 2 models requires GPU compute of V100 / A100 SKUs , Please ensure you have quota available for v100 or A100*

-**Create an Azure Machine learning real-time inference endopint that hosts Llama-2-7b-chat model with built in Azure AI Content Safety**
+**Create an Azure Machine learning real-time inference endpoint that hosts Llama-2-7b-chat model with built in Azure AI Content Safety**

 ##### Deploying Llama-2-7b-chat model with Azure AI Content Safety